 That is 3 preset fully adjustable selections (NARROW-NORMAL-WIDE).
 Even

-if there is no dedicated CW mode, one can archive proper bandwidth with
+if there is no dedicated CW mode (UPDATE : CW mode was added with later firmware versions), one can archive proper bandwidth with

 no problem.
 These can be selected via the "AUDIO SETTING" screen or

 accessed by pushing in the Volume encoder knob.
 Excellent once again.

 Each bandwidth setting has "Low Frequency "and "High Frequency"

 adjustment (in 50 hz steps).
 Good news here is that one can adjust SSB

 and AM bandwidths up to 15 kHz for when conditions warrant for greatly

 Rock solid stability was observed from cold start up.
 Impressive and puts

 most (if not all) other consumer portables to shame.
 Not aware of any TCXO being used.